Bouillabaisse: “boil and reduce”

 It’s part boullir, “to boil,” and part abaisser, “to reduce.”
 So the stew process starts, at least etymologically, with boiling some fish stock and the reducing it to a thicker liquid which is the base for the dish.

-It’s a bowl full of monk fish filet, tiger shrimp, mussels swimming happily in a saffron-tomato-fennel-bouillabaisse broth.
+After that, it could be a bowlful of monk fish filet, tiger shrimp, clams and mussels swimming happily in a saffron-tomato-fennel-bouillabaisse broth.

 Leave a Comment